MSBH student Mary Bouchard helps USF Dons climb to No. 21 in Track & Field

 Marie Bouchard continued her outstanding start to the season with a personal best time of 4:19.28 in the 1,500-meters.

-The Master of Science in Behavioral Health (MSBH) at USF prepares students to address disparities in the current health care delivery system.
-Students examine the intersection of social, physical and psychological factors that impact health and well-being.
-Through inter-disciplinary classes, fieldwork experiences, and a capstone project, MSBH students learn psychosocial interventions as well as tools for planning, managing and evaluating community-based programs and services.
+The Master of Science in Behavioral Health (MSBH) at USF prepares you to address disparities in the current health care delivery system.
+As a student in our program, you will examine the intersection of social, physical and psychological factors that impact health and well-being.
+Through inter-disciplinary classes, fieldwork experiences, and a capstone project, you learn psychosocial interventions as well as tools for planning, managing and evaluating community-based programs and services.

 Some use the term "behavioral health" to refer strictly to mental health care or substance abuse counseling.
 At USF we think of behavioral health more broadly.
 In our MSBH program, behavioral health involves analyzing and understanding how human behavior is influenced by social, physical and mental factors and how human behavior, in turn, impacts physical well-being, empowerment, and engagement in all aspects of care.